raganmd/learningGLSL/readme.md

 Happy Programming.

 Many thanks to Vincent for his examples on the TouchDesigner forum, the example toe file you find here largely breaks in 099, but but it was invaluable when I was first trying to wrap my head around some of the pieces that GLSL materials work.

+Many thanks to Mike for his continual help as I ask questions about all things GLSL.
+Especially his contrabution of a look at deferred lighting in TouchDesigner.